roblanf/BenchmarkAlignments/README.md

 3. This repository (github.com/roblanf/Alignments)

-This is essential to reward and acknowledge those who spend weeks and months in the field, laboriously chasing frogs/flied/lizards etc., then are kind enough to share their data with the world so that people like me (and you, if you're reading this) can re-use them for other things.
+This is essential to reward and acknowledge those who spend weeks and months in the field, laboriously chasing frogs/flies/lizards etc., then are kind enough to share their data with the world so that people like me (and you, if you're reading this) can re-use them for other things.

 If you have any questions, or would like your dataset to be included here, or removed, please contact me.
 Contact details are at www.robertlanfear.com/contact

-Rob Lanfear
-March 2015